MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - Clients that support [unified labeling](configure-policy-migrate-labels.md#clients-that-support-unified-labeling)

-For example, you can see:
+For example, you'll be able to see:

 - From the **Usage report**, where you can select a time period: